zumasys/docs/site/jbase/files/extended-dictionary/README.md

 The jBASE Extended Dictionary enhances a regular DICT item to provide better control when an SQL query (for example) is querying the file.

-For example a date type dictionary - INVOICE_DATE - may be in the form
+For example a date type dictionary - INVOICE_DATE - may be in the form:

 ```
 001 D
 002 1